 Felixstowe is a more balanced port compared to the previous detail, with 55% of the goods handled being imported and 45% exported.
 Only 25% of the goods traded in Felixstowe are exchanged with the EU, and only 1% are shared with other domestic ports.
 The vast majority of goods are traded with international ports.
 Also, the Lolo shipments are part of 90% of the cargo handled there, the other 10% being Roro shipments.
 In 2016, a total of 28 million tonnes of goods were administered there.

 188.8.131.52) Port of Southampton

-Port of Southampton is also one of the busiest ports in UK.
-36 million of tonnes of goods were handled in Southampton in 2016.
+The Port of Southampton is also one of the busiest ports in the UK.
+36 million tonnes of goods were handled in Southampton in 2016.
 Its trade flows are very balanced internationally and inward/outward also.
-45% of the goods are entering while 55% are departing from Southampton.
-It is the 3rd most important UK port for liquid bulk, as 20 million of tonnes were handled in 2016.
-9 million of tonnes of this liquid bulk are oil products, which is ranking Southampton 4th in UK for this category of goods.
+45% of the goods are entering, while 55% are departing from Southampton.
+It is the 3rd most important UK port for liquid bulk, as 20 million tonnes were handled in 2016.
+9 million tonnes of this liquid bulk are oil products, which is ranking Southampton 4th in the UK for this category of goods.
 55% of the goods administered in Southampton are liquid bulk.
-A big part of the other goods handled there are Lolo cargo, as high as 30%.
+A big part of the other goods handled there is Lolo cargo, as high as 30%.

 184.108.40.206) Port of London